Wanna know how much a coffee truck can make?

 There was 3 large events that really propelled our income forward.

-The first was a hot chocolate contract that I had gained the year previous.
-However, this year they tripled their order.
-We had ended up serving 6,988 cups of hot chocolate at 0.97 cents each.
+The first was a hot chocolate contract I had gained the year previous.
+It was a local church who served hot coffee to their church members during the holidays at one of their masses.
+The host three different nights.
+Previously, we had catered one of their nights, however, this year they tripled their order.
+We served 6,988 cups of hot chocolate at 0.97 cents each.
 Cost per cup was 0.09 cents each.
-As you can see, this one turned a penny.

 The third event was a movie set from Netflix.
 I typically charge $299/hour for movie sets because we get bombarded with drink order (some 100 per hour).
 This one they needed me for 9 hours.
 I cut them a bit of a deal, but not much to be frank, as I was already over worked at this point.
 I charged $2250 for this one.